night1rider/nxp-appcodehub/README.md

 ./setup.sh dm-wolfmqtt-button-publisher-client-with-zephyr mimxrt1060_evkb
 ```

-You may need to double-check the `proj.conf` settings of the project to disable and/or enable drivers specific for the board.
+You may need to double-check the `prj.conf` settings of the project to disable and/or enable drivers specific for the board.

 ### 2. Import the Project